Chebab/shrdlite-course-project/README.md

 `function interpretCommand`

 Two if-statements which handle if the command is either “find” or “what”.
 Creates a special case Literal with a natural language answer to the question.
+This special case will be caught in the Planner.

 `function createFindString`